surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 - It supports wide variety of arithmetical and logical operations, to be applied on the data.

-- Perform calculation, using data from external parameters (through "Global parameters") by using reference to the database fields.
+- Perform calculation, using data from external parameters (through "Global parameters") using reference to the database fields.

 - It controls or access the data with user wise calculations.